| |

 tonnes or 18.8 per cent of global production-a figure

-is globally traded in a year.
-Taking into account the
+that is globally traded in a year.
+Taking into account

-fact that rising prices would encourage farmers to plant
+the fact that rising prices would encourage farmers

-more wheat, production can also be expected to adjust,
+to plant more wheat, production can also be expected

-created by higher prices.
-In the circumstances the sudden
+and the incentive created by higher prices.
+In the

 Chart